Roadmap¶

 caller's compile-time-fixed tier.

-Ecosystem crates (separate repos under the mootable org) — applications of the 0-ULP core¶
+Ecosystem crates (separate repos under the mootable org) — applications of the 0-ULP core (0.5+ / proposed)¶

 Layout decision: ecosystem crates live in their own repos under a shared GitHub org, not in this workspace.
 They're substantial standalone codebases with distinct contributor audiences (finance, symbolic-math, formula-DSL), independent release cadence, and per-domain CI policy (finance wants regulator-driven golden-vector tests; expr might want fuzz CI; math wants property-based tests over algebraic laws).
 Splitting them out keeps each repo focused and lets specialists own their domain without learning the wide-int internals.